 Personal Income.
-Since at least 1929, real and nominal per capita income levels have been consistently higher in Massachusetts than in the United States.
-After growing at an annual rate higher than that for the United States between 1982 and 1988, real income levels in Massachusetts declined between 1989 and 1991.
 Real per capita income levels in Massachusetts increased faster than the national average between 1994 and 1997.
 In 2000 Massachusetts had its highest per capita income growth in 16 years, exceeding the national growth rate by 2.4 percentage points.
 From 2001 to 2003 real income in both Massachusetts and the United States declined, with a steeper decline in Massachusetts.
 However, real income levels in Massachusetts remained well above the national average.
 In 2005, 2006, and 2007, income in the state grew faster than in the nation.
 For the last fifteen years only the District of Columbia, Connecticut and New Jersey have had higher levels of per capita personal income.
 The following graph illustrates these changes in real per capita personal income in Massachusetts, New England, and the United States since 1970.